 Those of us who have children want them to do well in life.
 We hope that they will grow into happy, successful adults.
 A great way to start your little ones on the right path is to pique their natural curiosity and ability to learn at an early age, and critical thinking games for kids are designed to do just that.

 All children are individuals, each with their own speed and capacity to learn.
 So, what’s the right age to introduce critical activities for kids?
 You, as the child’s parent or guardian, have to make that decision.
-But, bear in mind that during the first three years of a child’s life, your little one is picking up language skills.
+But, bear in mind that your little one is picking up language skills during the first three years of a child’s life.

-Yes, of course, they pick up on lots of other things too, but mastering language gives them the first really important tool with which to communicate.
-Having mastered that skill, you may well notice that at about the age of three and a half, your toddler is asking you non-stop questions each and every day.
+Yes, of course, they pick up on many other things, but mastering language gives them the first essential tool to communicate.
+Having mastered that skill, you may well notice that your toddler is asking you non-stop questions every day at about the age of three and a half.
 It’s the perfect time to feed that thirst by introducing thought-provoking challenges to develop critical thinking skills.

 Table of Contents

 - Why Games Are the Best Critical Thinking Activities For Kids

 - Encourage Your Child to Create His/Her Own Playground

 - Preparing your youngster to face and conquer life’s challenges

 Why Games Are the Best Critical Thinking Activities For Kids